VanSilke/Frame-State/src/site/notes/Individual Files/Chargen/Points.md

 {"dg-publish":true,"permalink":"/individual-files/chargen/points/"}
 ---

-When creating a character, you operate within point buy, linearly purchasing [dice and values](Numbers.md) with points at the rate of one increase per point.
+When creating a character, you operate within point buy, linearly purchasing [[Individual Files/Introduction/Numbers\|dice and values]] with points at the rate of one increase per point.
 Each advancement category uses its own point pool.
 You cannot exchange points between pools.

 | Category | Starting Points | Upgrade Cost | Maximum Points |
 | -------- | --------------- | ------------ | -------------- |